Sfeir/jhybrid/README.md

 - Read and follow the displayed indications
 - To stop jetty, run the command `mvn jetty:stop`

+### Testing Chrome App

+- Go to `demo/calc-engine-js-demo` directory
+- Run command `mvn package`
+- Launch your *Chrome Browser* and bring up the extensions tab by taping `chrome://extensions/` in the address bar.
+- Make sure the *Developer mode* checkbox has been checked.
+- Click the *Load unpacked extension* button, navigate to the `demo/calc-engine-js-demo/target/calc-engine-js-demo-1.0-SNAPSHOT/` folder, then click OK.
+- The application is installed, you can now launch it by clicking on its icon in the Applications panel.

 ### Testing Android

 #### Setup